A Place To Belong

 Sunday Morning Classes and Groups

 Adult classes typically meet during the 9:15-10:15am education hour on Sundays, concurrently with classes for children and youth.
-Many classes this fall are offered in person; some are online.
+Many classes this year are offered in person; some are online.

 Abide - Sundays at 9:15am- Room K